- You will need to write to the school stating that you intend to educate your child at home.

 Schools can make a referral to the EIS under local referral arrangements

 Local authorities do not have the right of entry to the family home to check that the provision being made by the parents is appropriate and may only enter the home at the invitation of the parents.
-Parents should be encouraged to see this process as part of the authority’s overall approach to home education of pupils with SEN, including the provision of appropriate support, rather than an attempt to undermine the parents’ right to home educate.
+Parents should be encouraged to see this process as part of the authority’s overall approach to home education of pupils with SEND, including the provision of appropriate support, rather than an attempt to undermine the parents’ right to home educate.
 Local authorities should not assume that because the provision being made by parents is different from that which was being made or would have been made in school that the provision is necessarily unsuitable.
 Local authorities should also consider using their power to help parents make suitable provision.

 Yes.
-Parents may approach a local school to see if they have a place available, or may contact the LA for information about available places.
+Parents may approach a local school to see if they have a place available, or may contact us for information about available places.
 Even if they have not been covering the same material as children in school, home educated children often display a maturity, confidence and flexibility which helps them to integrate well.